maikkrs/C/HW/PIA/readme.md

 I chose to do this because my parents teach children in the week and there are times when they confuse each child's schedule, as well as what they charge each child.

+## What does the program need to do?

 ## Discord

 <a href="https://ibb.co/tPfKbsF"><img src="https://i.ibb.co/DgXW7CT/Captura-de-pantalla-2021-05-13-112324.png" alt="Captura-de-pantalla-2021-05-13-112324" border="0"></a>